 Introduction

-A food system should have a neutral or positive environmental impact, aid in mitigation, reverse biodiversity loss, and provide food .
-Achieving a sustainable food system within Europe is the goal of the “Farm to Fork strategy”, a project in line with the United Nations’ Sustainable Goals ().
-The report “Key figures on the European food chain” is tied to the “Farm to Fork Strategy” and it aims to describe the EU’s , from primary to consumption, to gain an of the state of the food chain in 2023.
+A system should have a neutral or positive environmental impact, aid in mitigation, reverse biodiversity loss, and provide food .
+Achieving a sustainable food system within is the goal of the “Farm to Fork strategy”, a project in line with the United Nations’ Sustainable Development Goals ().
+The report “Key figures on the European food chain” is tied to the “Farm to Fork Strategy” and it aims to describe the EU’s , from primary production to consumption, to gain an of the state of the food chain in 2023.

 Farms and farm labor force